maciej-mlynski/StockETL-Pyspark-Mongo-Kubernetes/README.md

 5. **Select the input folder name or use default one:** `stocks_historical_to_2025_02_04`
 6. **Click - execute**

+* Keep in mind that running etl on historical data (20GB) might take more than 20 minutes

+---
 ## Spark cluster check
 1. **In order to get to Spark UI you MUST first forward the port via terminal**
    ```